juliaolivieri/COMP_162_2024/lecture18/classwork18.md

 ### Exercises

-1. **(CW) Load the air quality dataset into your notebook.
-Data available here: https://drive.google.com/file/d/1zxa8ekinJdsucWvtrVmpxazYM8oSo0DA/view?usp=sharing**
+1. **(CW) Load the SAT scores dataset into your notebook.
+Data available here: [https://drive.google.com/file/d/1zxa8ekinJdsucWvtrVmpxazYM8oSo0DA/view?usp=sharing](https://drive.google.com/file/d/10dzC5BrHOmgrtzJ6PWPgGH08cg-vg4B7/view?usp=sharing)**
 1. **(CW) Calculate the Spearman and Pearson correlation matrices.**
-1. **(CW) Plot the Spearman and Pearson correlation matrices.**
 1. **(CW) Which pair of variables have the largest-magnitude positive correlation?**
 1. **(CW) Which pair of variables have the largest-magnitude negative correlation?**
+1. Plot the Spearman and Pearson correlation matrices.

 ## Part 2: Introduction to Machine Learning